 This card accepts the analog reference input and, except when this signal is clamped at zero or some other level by the start-stop or other logic on the System card, applies it to the linear timing circuit.
 This function provides separately adjustable timed acceleration and deceleration to or from the set reference level, or to a new reference level.
-The uming is adjustable from 5 to 50 seconds for a maximum reference change in either direction.
-A substantially faster acceleration or deceleration time than the setting can be initiated by an FR logic signal from the System card.
+The timing is adjustable from 5 to 50 seconds for maximum reference change in either direction.

-An adjustable motor current limit function is provided to override the analog reference if motor current exceeds the current limit setting This setting can be adjusted from 60% to 150% of rated drive output current.
+An adjustable link current limit function is provided to override the analog reference if motor current exceeds the current limit setting.
+This setting can be adjusted from 50% to 150% of rated drive output current.
 A current limit stability potentiometer CLST is adjusted depending on the motor and load inertia to obtain stable current limit operation.
-The analog reference, linear timing and current limit functions are all bypassed when the inverter frequency is synchronized to an external frequency by means of logic on the System card.
-However, the output level of the linear timing circuit then is determined by the synchronized frequency, such that when synchronized operation is ended, the drive will return to the analog reference level at the set linear time rate.